Who Gets The Money? — 17th annual edition

 some charities hoard rather than use a surplus, to have more

-bequests.
-If younger charities try to build reserves big enough to
+attract large bequests.
+If younger charities try to build reserves

-pay interest equal to their fundraising expense, they run a high
+big enough to pay interest equal to their fundraising expense, they

-risk of becoming direct mail mills, perpetually trying to raise
+run a high risk of becoming direct mail mills, perpetually trying to

-more, to invest more, to bring investment income closer to their
+raise more, to invest more, to bring investment income closer to

 Program vs. overhead